axshendely/CD-Assignment/README.md

 3-	*...*

 <br>
-now i understand how i would commit my project, so that the changes flow directly to the server.
+when I started looking for a decent solution for not having a credit card for a server, I bought a server with bitcoin (so no digital ocean droplet) but it went fine once I had my server I knew how to proceed would come along! all my problems solved by using crypto to buy a server and go through the steps! now i understand how i would commit my project, so that the changes flow directly to the server.
 <br>
 <br>